-Michal has been CEO of inTouch since November 2017, and a Director of the Board since 2009.
+Michal has been the CEO of inTouch since November 2017.

 Michal has worked for over 20 years advocating for and supporting diverse communities across government and the third sector.
 She has developed innovation and service responses for multicultural communities since the late 1990s.

-Prior to her role at inTouch, Michal was General Manager of Centre for Culture, Ethnicity and Health for 9 years.
+Prior to her role at inTouch, Michal was General Manager of Centre for Culture, Ethnicity and Health for nine years.

 She has worked in community health, peak advocacy bodies, state government and at the national level at Primary Health Networks.

 Michal has worked on issues as diverse as community capacity building, person-centred care, drug and alcohol, mental health, suicide prevention, language services, cultural competency and health literacy.

 Michal holds a Master of Communication and a Bachelor of Arts.

 Executive Manager Client Services

 Ruth Fox commenced at inTouch in August 2017, after moving to Melbourne from Mildura.
 She has extensive experience in the community health sector.
 She started as a speech pathologist, before moving to a management role in 2007.

 Ruth managed the primary health team at Robinvale District Health Services for 6 years before moving to Sunraysia Community Health Services, as the Executive Manager of Service Delivery.